My Move To Denver from Nomad to Normal

 Explore these Denver hikes for visitors

 But the main reason I chose Denver is more about who I am at the core than what I like to view.
 Like most things in my life, ‘new’ is important to me.
 The addiction to ‘new’ is what kept me on the road for so long.
 The simple answer is Denver is completely new to me.
-Since making the decision to leave my nomadic life behind and get a home was a big decision and change, I thought I would make it as exciting as I could.
+Since making the decision to leave my nomadic life behind and get home was a big decision and change, I thought I would make it as exciting as I could.
 Even though it’s human nature to want something comfortable and familiar, ‘new’ is exciting to me.

 My Early Colorado Exploration